jbrandwood/kickc/README.md

 ## BETA

-KickC is currently in beta, and crashes quite often resulting in cryptic errors.
-Also it will at times create ASM code that does not work properly.
+KickC is currently in beta, and at times crash or creates ASM code that does not work properly.
 Feel free to test it and report any problems or errors you encounter, but do not expect it to produce production quality code.
-Also, be prepared that major breaking changes (to syntax, to semantics, etc.) may be implemented in the next versions.
+Also, be prepared that breaking changes (to syntax, to semantics, etc.) may be implemented in the next versions.